traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

+^ last year i made this project
 ^ Multiple coordinated pieces
+^ lights controlled over wifi with a web app
 ^ Anyone on the web could control the lights
 ^ Lots of coding:
 ^React, NodeJS, MQTT, Arduino